Lender of Last Resort - Explained

 A lender of last resort (LOLR) is the institution that gives loans to institutions that are experiencing a lack of liquidity or an institution that guarantees liquidity or credit to financial institutions, the institution offers loans as a last resort.
 It is one of the main responsibilities of the central bank of any country.
 In some countries like the United States, the central bank which is the Federal Reserve Bank is the lender of last resort so as to prevent economic disruption when the alternatives of the financial institutions have been exhausted.

-A Little More on What is a Lender Of Last Resort
+How Does a Lender Of Last Resort Work?

 Commercial banks usually avoid resorting to the central banks because this is an indication that they are in financial difficulties.
 The banks are provided with credit by the central bank in order to guarantee that customers confidence is retained and thereby prevent customers from withdrawing out of panic which can subsequently lead to the collapse of the financial institutions or systems.
 The credit provided is to provide liquidity to the banks to run their operations temporarily.
 One major criticism of the lender-of-last-resort concept is that financial institutions because of the availability of the lender of last resort facility may make the institutions to take a more unnecessary risk as there will be a way out if they fail